-Functional orthodontic appliances include removable orthodontics that are used for bringing the mandible forward and treating class II malocclusion.
-These appliances change the mandible and maxilla functions to treat class II malocclusion and have two main groups, namely fixed and removable.
+Functional orthodontic appliances are a famous method within orthodontics.
+These include removable orthodontics used for bringing the mandible forward, and treating Class II malocclusion.
+These appliances change and effect the mandible and maxilla functions to treat class II malocclusion and have two main groups, namely fixed and removable.
 Fixed appliances are fixed on the teeth and cannot be removed by the patient.

-Eliminating the need for patient cooperation to regularly place the appliance is an important advantage of fixed appliances.
+An important advantage of fixed appliances, is eliminating the need for patient cooperation for regularly placement.
 However, it is difficult to maintain hygiene with fixed appliances, and they require more precision.
 Patients can remove and replace removable appliances whenever they wish.
 Observing personal hygiene is easier in removable appliances, but they require more cooperation from the patient to achieve suitable treatment results.

-The abnormalities which threaten the jawbone and mandible are categorized in the following five groups:
+The abnormalities which threaten both the jawbone and mandible are categorized specifically in the following five groups:

 - Jaw Abnormality Class I: The upper jaw of the person with this abnormality is in front of the lower jaw.